bacalhau-project/bacalhau/docs/examples/workload-onboarding/custom-containers/index.md

 The `--wait` flag tells Bacalhau to wait for the job to finish before returning.
 This is useful in interactive sessions like this, but you would normally allow jobs to complete in the background and use the `list` command to check on their status.

-Another difference is that by default Bacalhau overwrites the default entrypoint for the container so you have to pass all shell commands as arguments to the `run` command after the `--` flag.
+Another difference is that by default Bacalhau overwrites the default entry point for the container so you have to pass all shell commands as arguments to the `run` command after the `--` flag.

 ### Running a Bacalhau Job